Celebrating five years of work towards sustainable agricultural outcomes!

 - 94% of landholders reported seeing benefits of improved land condition, 92% saw improved soil health and 87% saw enhanced condition of native vegetation.

-- 91% of landholders indicated that their participation has led to increased resilience of enterprise and natural assets to climate change.
+- 91% of landholders indicated that their participation has led to increased resilience of enterprises and natural assets to climate change.

-- 95% of landholders found that participation in project activities assisted them to deal with challenges managing their land.
+- 95% of landholders found that participation in project activities assisted them in dealing with challenges in managing their land.

 - Overall, 75% of respondents reported implementing changed/improved management practices on their properties, with a total of over 124 projects reported across 9,295 ha and $860,000 invested.

-- In addition, 50% of landholders are planning to make further changes over time to improve natural asset condition over 63,500 ha.
-This provides further evidence of behavioral change and ongoing commitment to implementing recommended land management practices as a result of participating in this program.
+- In addition, 50% of landholders are planning to make further changes over time to improve natural asset conditions over 63,500 ha.
+This provides further evidence of behavioural change and ongoing commitment to implementing recommended land management practices as a result of participating in this program.

 Read the full Program snapshot here.